 WORKPLACE COMMUNICATION CHANNELS AND METHODS

-Common internal communication mechanisms when I first began my professional career in 2001 included e-mail, interoffice mail, fax machine, company memos, scrolling employee message boards, and paycheck enclosures.
-Although the cell phone was in use, it was not yet mainstream.
-Texting was available but the costs were outrageous, as unlimited text packages had not yet become available to mobile phone users.
+When I first started my professional career in 2001, common internal communication mechanisms included e-mail, interoffice mail, fax machines, company memos, scrolling employee message boards, and paycheck enclosures.
+Although cell phones were in use, they were not yet widely used.
+Texting was available, but the costs were exorbitant because unlimited text packages were not yet available to mobile phone users.

 External messaging vehicles included the fax machine, press releases, newspaper articles, job-board postings, and online job boards and forums.
 Although blogging had been invented, it predated the first firing of an employee (Heather Armstrong aka Dooce) for mentioning employees in her blog.This incident was the first indicator that technology and the Internet, especially blogging, could spell trouble for employers and their employees.